 Cover the stain with a cotton pad or white cloth and allow the pad to set, picking up the stain.
 Keep the stain moist until it disappears, then flush the area with water and wash as normal.

-However, if you have already tried to remove the stains and then dried the clothing in a dryer, the stains may be permanently set.
+However, if you have already tried to remove the stains but they remained and then you dried the clothing in a dryer, the stains may be permanently set.

 For an occasional tobacco stain from a guest, make the same spot cleaner used for polyester clothes by combining one part glycerin, one part white dish washing detergent and eight parts water in a large jar.
 Add 1/4 cup distilled white vinegar to help control odor and mix well before using to spot treat the stain.
 Use a clean white cloth or paper towel to work from the outside edges of the stain toward the center.
 Keep blotting until no stain is transferred to the cloth.
 Allow to air dry away from direct heat.
 Repeat if necessary.